input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-04-differences.md

 implementation differs from the specifications presented in the paper and clarify everything that may be obscure after reading the paper.

-This document is divided into four parts: 1. *Clarifications* part clarifies some details which are not specified in paper, but are important for practical implementation.
+This document is divided into four parts:

+1.  *Clarifications* part clarifies some details which are not specified in paper, but are important for practical implementation.
 2.  *Modifications* part outlines things which are specified in paper, but are implemented differently in Cardano SL.
 3.  *Added features* part briefly mentions new features which are not described in paper, but have been implemented in Cardano SL.
-4. *Ommisions* part lists topics described in paper but not implemented into Cardano SL.
+4.  *Omissions* part lists topics described in paper but not implemented into Cardano SL.

 # Clarifications